-- LED with colours.
-You can assign border colours to the LED icons for Galaxy S9 LED cover.
-In previous generations of LED cover, there is no border colour option.
+- LED with colors.
+You can assign border colors to the LED icons for Galaxy S9 LED cover.
+In previous generations of LED cover, there is no border color option.

 - Powered by the phone battery through the NFC connection (induction).